 This Help to Buy scheme was brought in to allow applicants to buy a share of a property.
 The way this works is that you own a percentage of a property which is usually anywhere between 25%-75%, and then you pay the rest back on rent.

 The remaining percentage of the property is likely to be owned by the housing association, however, you can eventually buy this percentage back further down the line if you want to.
 If you like the property and have long-term plans to stay there, you could buy the remaining share.
 People usually do this once they have the money and have settled in.

-With the Help to Buy Shared Ownership scheme, you are essentially paying 100% of the ground rent plus the service charge on the property.
+With Shared Ownership in Sheffield, you are essentially paying 100% of the ground rent plus the service charge on the property.
 No matter what percentage of the property that you own, you will still be charged 100% of the property, even with a 25% share.